 The Fairbanks Centre, located at the entrance of Shubie Park, serves as the headquarters for the Shubenacadie Canal Commission.
 A gallery and interpretive center are open to the public (at no charge) during regular business hours, year-round, with exhibits that illustrate the historic Canal Waterway.
 The building proudly bears the name of the men who dared to dream of a canal to cross our Province from Halifax Harbour to the Bay of Fundy.

 The Avery Room, named after the canal's first tugboat Avery, which pulled barges laden with lumber, bricks and gold along the canal, is a modern meeting facility available for rental as a corporate meeting space.
 It is popular with groups seeking off-site planning and visioning sessions.
-Catering is available, as well as standard AV equipment and free parking.
+More information on renting the Avery Room can be found here.

 The Fairbanks Family and the Shubenacadie Canal